-Driving tests will change too, so you might be ‘licenced’ to ‘drive’ a vehicle with certain type of automation system.
+Driving tests will change too, so you might be ‘licenced’ to ‘drive’ a vehicle with a certain type of automation system.

 How will car manufacturers make money?

-It’s predicted that car manufacturers will shift their focus from selling directly to the consumer, instead building driverless, electric vehicles aimed at tech firms like Google and Apple.
+It’s predicted that car manufacturers will shift their focus from selling directly to the consumer, instead of building driverless, electric vehicles aimed at tech firms like Google and Apple.

 Private transport becomes an intimate pay-to-use service and money is made via the peripheral digital services that accompany these ‘robot-taxis’ of the future, rather than relying on revenue generated primarily through car sales.

 The car will become an integral part of a modern, connected lifestyle, the true realisation of the internet of things.
-For example, Bosch plan to update self-driving trucks with real-time data on the route, congestion, detours and unloading facilities at the destination, allowing the driver to get other things done while the truck drives itself.
+For example, Bosch plans to update self-driving trucks with real-time data on the route, congestion, detours and unloading facilities at the destination, allowing the driver to get other things done while the truck drives itself.

-It is also anticipated that there will still be sales of cars through dealerships in the traditional way, and that manufacturers will maintain relationships with vehicle owners through the ‘connectivity’ used to update the car with the latest software - much like Tesla do right now.
+It is also anticipated that there will still be sales of cars through dealerships in the traditional way and that manufacturers will maintain relationships with vehicle owners through the ‘connectivity’ used to update the car with the latest software - much like Tesla do right now.

 Could hacker’s wreak havoc on autonomous vehicles?

 An autonomous car would certainly be more vulnerable to hackers than a traditional car, with more control units, greater computing power, lines of code and wireless connections to the outside world.
-There’s potential a hacker could exploit the privacy of the owner, including financial information, or cause the vehicle to fail to start, or to crash.
+There’s potential a hacker could exploit the privacy of the owner, including financial information, or cause the vehicle to fail to start or to crash.

 Major advances in software security will ensure that critical systems, especially interfaces connecting the vehicle to the outside world, have strong fundamental security.
 Systems crucial for safety will be separate from car and infotainment systems, and from the networks that facilitate secure communication between control units.
 There can be over 150 networks in an autonomous vehicle.

-In addition to a careful, thoughtful initial setup, any arising vulnerabilities can be patched seamlessly with ‘over-the-air’ software updates in real time.
+In addition to a careful, thoughtful initial setup, any arising vulnerabilities can be patched seamlessly with ‘over-the-air’ software updates in real-time.